 You may be able to claim other deductions that were not mentioned above.
 As a rule of thumb, if you need to spend money to earn income, you can usually claim it—either as an immediate deduction or over time.

 4. Accomplish Everything On Time

 Don’t wait until the 30th of June to get your records up to date.
-It must be one of your habits to reconcile your bank account at least once a week to avoid cramming when EOFY comes.
-Always keep in touch with your current financial information to be able to make sound financial decisions.
+Get into the habit of reconciling your bank account(s) at least once a week to avoid cramming when EOFY comes.
+Always keep on top of your current financial information to be able to make sound financial decisions.

 5. Consult Your Accountant

-The sooner you settled things with your accountant, the better.
+The sooner you settle things with your accountant, the better.
 Your accountant can give you more strategies that are worth pursuing to best suit your circumstances.
 Ask your accountant to have a look at records to give you an idea of what your tax liability will be.
 Accountants assess your circumstances, goals and timeframe – and how you feel about risk – and provide specific advice to your situation, setting you up for an even more prosperous year to come.